OmkumarSolanki/INFO6150_Solanki_Omkumar_Dhirenbhai_002841552/Assignment5/ReadMe.txt

 Used: _Header.scss Line No: 3, 19

 6. Mixin
 	it is basically a reusable block of code that we can include to get the css properties.
+We cab use @include to use it.
+We can pack a set of css values and apply them in multiple places.
+We can also pass arguments in it.
+I used a parameter to select the background color and then by the back ground color we need to decide that we need to use while or black color of the text.
+It is paired with a functionn set-text-color.
+I used in every component for grid and flex.
+Used: _Config.scss Line No: 23

 7. Functions
-	We can do anything inside functions eg calculation, color manipultion, calculating some inbuilt functions and process the data
+	We can do anything inside functions eg calculation, color manipultion, calculating some inbuilt functions and process the data.
+I used to set the text color for the containers of flex and grid.
+Used: _Config.scss Line No: 15

 Extra Features
 1. Implemented Hidden Declarations you can decide which property to add in your scss code by creating a variable and assigning the value to false and true. if the value is true then the condition in the if statement would run.
+I creatred a variable border-available and assign it to true. then I used it in flex class object to show border
+Used: _Styles.scss Line No: 209

 2. Sass built-in functions
 	SASS provides a lot of built-in functions for performing math calc.
 I am using the math.div(x/y) function for calulationg the exact value and then using the percentage function to get percentage from it.
 I have also used lightness to calculate if the color is dark.
+Used: _Styles.scss Line No: 205
+      _Config.scss Line No: 16

 3. SassScript Expressions
 	This expression is used to perform various operations such as multiplying a variable.
 I used it to multiply a variable that changes border radius.
+I multipied by 20 to make it circle in flex element.
+Used:  _Styles.scss Line No: 190

 4. Using MAP and Lists
 	Sass has various data structures and algorithms.
 I am using the List and MAP to give different colors to different containers.
+I am storing data in list and then taking the data using map.
+Used: _Styles.scss Line No: 171, 184, 188, 194, 198

 5. CSS Selectors (&)
 	I have used this css selector in nested loops.
-This allows us to make very complex and to the point css selectors
+This helps me to access the parent name by just writing a & insted of writing the full name.
+I used at many places to put the hover property on it.
+Used _Config.scss Line No: 42, 66, 85
+     _Header.scss Line No: 12, 26

 6. if else
 	I have used the if else loop inside the function to calculate the lightness of the color and modify data accordingly.
+Used _Config.scss Line No: 16